Lucrative Environmental Jobs That Will Pay the Bills — And Then Some

 So as you might imagine, demand is skyrocketing for these positions, according to Indeed's director of sustainability, Valeria Orozco, per CNBC.

-“There’s more interest and demand for environmental jobs for a couple reasons,” she said.
+“There’s more interest and demand for environmental jobs for a couple reasons,” she said in October 2021.
 “Investors are increasingly asking companies about what they’re doing to address the climate crisis, because science is alerting us of all these issues that could affect business — and investors don’t like risk.”

 "More workers now also want to be part of companies who are making commitments in that space," she continued.
 "The Biden administration, too, is talking a lot about investing in climate change solutions, and those investments will require skilled professionals to work toward those solutions.”